LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: list->removeLast()
 .. member:: list->remove()

-   These methods remove elements from the list.
-Either the first element or the last element can be removed.
+   These methods remove an element from the list.
+Either the first or the last element can be removed.
 The remove method with no parameters removes the last element.

 .. member:: list->removeAll()
 .. member:: list->removeAll(matching)